Nigerian Navy: Command structure

-The NN is currently structured into 9 Branches at the Naval Headquarters, 5 commands and a number of autonomous units.
-The 5 commands are made up of 3 operational commands – Western Naval Command, Central Naval Command and Eastern Naval Command with headquarters located at Apapa, Yenagoa and Calabar- as well as the Training and Logistics Commands with headquarters at Apapa and Oghara respectively.
-Each of the 5 commands is headed by a Flag Officer of the rank of Rear Admiral.
+The NN is currently structured into 11 Branches at the Naval Headquarters, 6 commands and a number of autonomous units.
+The 6 commands are made up of 3 operational commands – Western Naval Command, Central Naval Command and Eastern Naval Command with headquarters located at Apapa, Yenagoa and Calabar- as well as the Training, Doctrine & Logistics Commands with headquarters at Ebubu rivers state, Bonny camp VI and Oghara respectively.
+Each of the 6 commands is headed by a Flag Officer of the rank of Rear Admiral.
 The NN autonomous units include: